DesignOpen/designopen.github.io/blogging_about/_posts/2013-12-06-the-roadmap.md

 author: garthdb
 date: '2013-12-06 10:15:00'
 ---
-Someone in the IRC[^1] asked how they could contribute and what our roadmap was.
+Someone in the IRC[^1] asked how they could contribute and what our roadmap is.
 I thought I would lay out a few places where anyone could jump in if they wanted to help out.

 ##Authors Wanted